foundry-rs/starknet-foundry/docs/src/appendix/cast/account/create.md

 # `create`
-Create all data required for account deployment.
+Prepare all prerequisites for account deployment.

-Account information will be saved inside `~/.starknet_accounts/starknet_open_zeppelin_accounts.json` or in the file specified with `--accounts-file` argument.
+Account information will be saved to the file specified by `--accounts-file` argument, which is `~/.starknet_accounts/starknet_open_zeppelin_accounts.json` by default.

-## Required common arguments - passed by value or specified in Scarb.toml
+## Required common arguments - passed by CLI or specified in Scarb.toml

 * [`network`](../common.md#--network--n-network_name)
 * [`url`](../common.md#--url--u-rpc_url)